Skip to main content

 According to Ker Than in an article for National Geographic, “The solstice is the result of Earth's north-south axis being tilted 23.4 degrees relative to the ecliptic.
 This tilt causes different amounts of sunlight to reach different regions of the planet during Earth's year-long orbit around the sun."
 Translation, daylight lasts until after 8:00 p.m. in Southern California.

-This year, yet again, I’ve been blessed with another opportunity to re-invent myself.
-On July 1st, 2019, I've accepted a position, at Cenergy Poweras an Energy Analyst.
+Again, I’ve been blessed with another opportunity to re-invent myself this year.
+On July 1st, 2019, I accepted a position at Cenergy Power as an Energy Analyst.
 Going from pounding the concrete at Home Depot to a desk job with a normal work schedule.
 Why this job, you ask?
 Well, in 2011, I successfully completed a B.S. program in e-Business.
-Among my favorite courses; Statistics, Inferential Statistics, Business Law, and Project Management.
+My favorite courses are Statistics, Inferential Statistics, Business Law, and Project Management.

-This job provides me an opportunity to stretch my analytical skills, broaden my horizons, expand my computer expertise, and polish my advanced Excel skills.
-My mind will be called to stretch its limitations; meeting new people, working with pages of interval data, crunching numbers to come up with possible scenarios of large Solar Projects for Corporate clients.
+This job allows me to stretch my analytical skills, broaden my horizons, expand my computer expertise, and polish my advanced Excel skills.
+My mind will be called to stretch its limitations, meet new people, work with pages of interval data, and crunch numbers to create possible scenarios of large solar projects for corporate clients.
 If you haven’t guessed by now, I’m a “geek” - one of those guys who loves technology and finds ways to make it work for you, not against you.
 What better way to step into the future than working with alternative energy for the good of our planet.

 Speaking of stepping into the future, it's Friday morning, and once again, I’m headed out the door.
 I’m back in training for this year’s High Sierra adventure.
 With earbuds in my arms and legs pumping, let's see what new ideas I will encounter today; as I mangle a medley of Johnny Cash tunes, I Walk the Line seems appropriate.